rmarx/base-drafts/draft-ietf-quic-tls.md

 packet number from casual observation.
 The packet number protection algorithm depends on the negotiated AEAD.

+Packet number protection keys are derived from the traffic secret in the same way that the key and IV are derived.
+However, new packet number protection keys are not created when a key update (see {{key-update}}) is performed.

 Packet number protection is applied after packet protection is applied (see
 {{aead}}).
 The ciphertext of the packet is sampled and used as input to an encryption algorithm.